Eating Disorders Don’t Take A Summer Vacation

 - Providers: Ask if your patient is willing to discuss their eating habits with you: “I’m concerned about your eating (or weight, body image, etc.).
 May we discuss how you typically eat and your relationship with food?”
-Then ask the following six questions, adapted from the SCOFF questionnaire (Morgan, Reid, and Lacey, 1999):
+Then ask the following questions from our Eating Disorder Assessment Quiz:

 - Loved ones: Share your concerns, providing examples of eating habits or disordered behaviors you’ve noticed.
 Approach the conversation with gentle compassion and care, understanding that eating disorders are illnesses shrouded in shame.

 2. Connect the person to eating disorder treatment.

 If you suspect an eating disorder, connect your patient or loved one with a specialty treatment center such as The Emily Program.
 Eating disorders are assessed and treated most effectively by specialists who provide multidisciplinary and evidence-based support.

 - Providers: To refer your patient to The Emily Program, call us at 1-888-364-5977, use our online referral form, or direct your patient to our website to request an eating disorder assessment.